ayoolaolafenwa/PixelLib/docs/custom_train.rst

 Visit Google Colaboratory set up for training a custom dataset

-Learn how how to perform inference with your custom model by reading `this <https://pixellib.readthedocs.io/en/latest/custom_inference.html>_`
+Learn how how to perform inference with your custom model by reading this `tutorial <https://pixellib.readthedocs.io/en/latest/custom_inference.html>`_